vinaydhegde/testdriven-site/src/_posts/blog/2018-03-27-sending-confirmation-emails-with-flask-rq-ses.md

 Save the above text to a new file called *email.txt* in "project/client/templates".

 > For now, we'll just be sending a plain-text email.
-Feel free to add an HTML (basic and/or rich) on your own.
+Feel free to add HTML (basic and/or rich) on your own.

 ### Unique URL